NoobAtem/E-Store/000-paddle-research-docs.md

 ## Considered Options

 - **Default Paddle Success Page:** Notifies the customer of their transaction via page and email of their order details.
-- **Customized Success Page:** Redirects the customer after successful transaction to whatever data-success-url is set in HTML or the 'Paddle.Checkout.open()' attribute called 'successUrl' has been setted.
-It can also be configured during initialization step through process of 'eventCallback'.
+- **Customized Success Page:** Redirects the customer after successful transaction to whatever data-success-url is set in HTML or the `Paddle.Checkout.open()` attribute called `successUrl` has been setted.
+It can also be configured during initialization step through process of `eventCallback`.
 - **Email Confirmation:** Using email as source of confirmation while having the option of using Webhooks for additional control during email phase.
 This process skips the success page entirely.
 - **Customized Success Workflow:** Maximizing control over the process using Webhooks to automate the post-purchase results like, sending API keys, the emailing of order details, and can add additional processes.

 ## Decision Outcome

-Chosen option: .
+We chose `Customized Success Page`because it allows us to have the flexible choice of displaying contents that we want for the customer while openning the door for more complex designs.
+While the default option maybe capable enought to display the contents that we want, if it so happends that we require more sophisticated design.
+With the `Customized Success Page`, changes would be least out of the other option.

 ## Pros and Cons of the Options